Chapter 1 : Chapter One

 He handed her the glass, from the way he looked at her, she knew he was still thinking of why she had asked if he would love her when she wasn’t young and beautiful anymore.

-“Let’s toast for a true love, for a long future together and let’s toast for a happy life” he said, slightly raising his glass, waiting for her to raise her glass as well.
+“Let’s toast for a true love, for a long future together and let’s toast for a happy life,” he said, raising his glass, waiting for her to raise her glass as well.

 She loved him enough to settle down permanently.